-The Chapter 7 bankruptcy litigation process usually moves much faster than that associated with Chapter 13 bankruptcy.
+The Chapter 7 bankruptcy litigation process usually moves more quickly than that associated with Chapter 13 bankruptcy.
 In most cases, you can expect the Chapter 7 bankruptcy process to take somewhere between three to six months to complete.
-With a successful Chapter 7 bankruptcy, you’ll be debt free except for house payments, car payments, student loans, various taxes and child support balances.
-You may even get to keep your property after filing for Chapter 7, though you should discuss this with an experienced bankruptcy attorney to discuss your specific case.
+With a successful Chapter 7 bankruptcy, you’ll be debt-free (aside from house payments, car payments, student loans, various taxes, and child support balances).
+You may even be able to keep your property after filing for Chapter 7, although it’s recommended that you work with an experienced bankruptcy attorney to discuss your specific case.

-If you decide to file for Chapter 7 bankruptcy relief, the state of Connecticut will require you to hand over all nonexempt property to a trustee.
+If you decide to file for Chapter 7 bankruptcy relief, the state of Connecticut will require that you hand over all nonexempt property to a trustee.
 This trustee will then sell the property and use the proceeds to pay off your creditors.
-After your court filing fees are paid, a Connecticut bankruptcy judge will then discharge all eligible debts.
+After your court-filing fees are paid, a Connecticut bankruptcy judge will then discharge all eligible debts, concluding the process.

-Eligibility depends on a number of factors, including whether or not you’ve engaged in any fraudulent activities involving your bankruptcy petition, refused any court orders related to your bankruptcy and/or chose not to answer questions in court concerning your bankruptcy case.
+Chapter 7 eligibility depends on several factors, such as whether you have engaged in any fraudulent activities involving your bankruptcy petition, refused any court orders related to your bankruptcy, or refused to answer questions in court concerning your bankruptcy case.
 You may also be ineligible for Chapter 7 bankruptcy relief if you failed the means test required before filing.
 No matter what the specifics of your situation may be, I’m here to help you understand your options and ensure that you receive the support you need in order to build a better future.